• Use Cases

 Retries, replay, and delivery history stay built in

-• • Delivery timing matters, so Meshes keeps the fan-out path observable instead of hiding failures inside separate cron jobs or ad hoc workers.
+• • Delivery timing matters, so Meshes keeps the fan-out path observable per workspace instead of hiding failures inside separate cron jobs or ad hoc workers.

 Why this matters